Investment Banking in Australia

 - Macquarie Group: They had taken the first spot in terms of revenue and market share.
 The revenue of Macquarie Group was $119 million and the market share is 17.6%.

-- UBS: UBS was at second position.
-They earned the revenue of $57 million and the percentage of share was 8.4%.
+- UBS: UBS was in a second position.
+They earned a revenue of $57 million and the percentage of a share was 8.4%.

-- Citi Bank: Citi Bank was at fourth position, producing around $34 million and capturing 5% of market share.
+- Citi Bank: Citi Bank was in the fourth position, producing around $34 million and capturing 5% of market share.